andrewens/andrewens.github.io/_posts/2022-10-27-barnes-hut-algorithm.md

 ## About

+> You can play/edit this demo on ROBLOX [here.](https://www.roblox.com/games/11391815266/Barnes-Hut-Gravity-Simulation)

-The premise of my [Ship Crew RPG](./2023-6-29-ship-crew-rpg.md) game is that the universe is at least one galaxy, built out of star systems, where planets orbit stars and moons orbit planets and so on. _All of the gravity is actually simulated._
+The premise of my [Ship Crew RPG]({% post_url 2023-6-29-ship-crew-rpg %}) game is that the universe is at least one galaxy, built out of star systems, where planets orbit stars and moons orbit planets and so on. _All of the gravity is actually simulated._

 I want to have a big galaxy, which means a lot of physics computations -- so I decided to research an optimized gravity algorithm called the [Barnes-Hut algorithm](https://jheer.github.io/barnes-hut/).